 Your interviewer wants to hear many things in a job interview, but most of all, a potential employer wants to know what to expect from you as an employee.
 So be ready with a well-thought-out, intelligent answer.

+Interviewers want to see a philosophy that reflects enthusiasm for your work, a strong work ethic and the depth of your experience.
 For some positions, potential employers may also be testing to see if you’ve kept up with trends in your field.
 Your resume details your work experience, but your philosophy sums up how you approach your work and what makes you successful at it.
 That gets to the heart of the matter for interviewers.

 It may help to review some of the theorists who have shaped current practices in your field, but it is acceptable to mention that you are eclectic in your approach, tailoring your actions based on the situation.
 Just make sure you can describe the specific approaches you most often take to back up your answers.

 When asking follow-up questions, interviewers may ask for examples of how you have applied your philosophy.
-So be ready to describe specific situations, actions you took, and the positive results you generated through your approach.
+So be ready to describe specific situations, the actions you took, and the positive results you generated through your approach.